gilcrest/diygoapi/README.md

     Param Parameter
     // Code is a human-readable, short representation of the error Code Code
+    // Realm is a description of a protected area, used in the WWW-Authenticate header.
+    Realm Realm
     // The underlying error that triggered this one, if any.
     Err error
 }